 Now, those more expensive models have some extra features including more ergonomic design, but you get a very similar image quality and performance for a lot lower price with the VX2758-2KP-MHD.

-Overall, it’s the best cheap 1440p 144Hz gaming monitor with an IPS panel.
+Overall, it’s the best budget-friendly 1440p 144Hz gaming monitor with an IPS panel.

 At this price range, you should also check out the LG 27GL83A which has a faster response time and a better design but not as wide color gamut.